Tokitsukaze stable

 The Tokitsukaze stable (時津風部屋, Tokitsukaze-beya) is a stable of sumo wrestlers in Japan, one of the Tokitsukaze group of stables.
 It was founded in 1769 and was dominant during the Taishō period.

 In its modern form it dates from 1941 when it was established by Futabayama, who was still an active wrestler at the time.
 It was known as Futabayama Dojo until it was re-named Tokitsukaze stable in November 1945 when Futabayama retired.
 (The stable has the names of both Futabayama and Tokitsukaze at its entrance.)
 Upon Futabayama's death in 1968 the former Kagamisato took charge for a short time, but Futabayama's widow wanted Yutakayama Katsuo to take over, which he did upon his retirement in 1969.
 He in turn passed control of the stable on to his successor Futatsuryū in August 2002.

-As of January 2023 it had 17 active wrestlers, one of whom is sekitori.
+As of May 2026, the stable has 16 active wrestlers.

 The death of 17-year-old junior member Tokitaizan (real name Takashi Saito) in a hazing scandal on June 26, 2007, eventually resulted in the dismissal and six years in prison for Futatsuryū.
 This compelled Tokitsuumi, a long time top division wrestler from the stable, to retire from active sumo and take over as the new head of the stable.

 Tokitsuumi was asked by the Japan Sumo Association to retire in February 2021 after twice violating COVID-19 safety protocols.
-Tokitsukaze stable was taken over by former maegashira Tosayutaka.
+Tokitsukaze stable was taken over by former Tosayutaka.